VAlphonso/Election_Analysis/README.md

   - Candidate1
   - Candidate2
   - Candidate3
-- The canadidate results were:
+- The candidate results were:
   - Candidate1 received x% of the vote and y number of votes.
   - Can
   - Can